WORKSHOPS 2023-2024

 We are so excited to continue offering workshops in person once again next year.
-Our next workshop for the upcoming school year is October 6th & 7th.
-Registration will be available in the fall for all 2023-2024 workshops.
+Registration will be available in the fall for all 2024-2025 workshops.
 Check back for the most up to date details and information.
+Starting 2023-24, AOSA membership will be required to register for all IOSA conferences and workshops.

 Location TBD